Consent management platforms (CMP) entered the tech landscape at the perfect time.

 The (numerous) unfulfilled promises of consent management platforms

-Onboarding a consent management platform that is compliant with IAB’s Transparency and Consent Framework and has proven to help brands manage the consent statuses for all contacts in their martech ecosystems has been a top priority for enterprises in recent years.
+Onboarding a consent management platform that is compliant with IAB’s Transparency and Consent Framework and has proven to help brands manage the consent statuses for all contacts in their tech ecosystems has been a top priority for enterprises in recent years.

 But many CMPs have made certain claims that simply aren’t true, including:

 - Seamless integration with other tools in companies’ technology stacks